Add virtual machines hosted on VMware vCloud

 Import computers from a VMware vCloud Organization Account

-- Enter a Name and Description of the resources you are adding.
+- In Name and Description, enter the resources you are adding.
 (These are only used for display purposes in the Deep Security Manager.)

 - Click Next.